Future Trends of Outsourcing: 6 Predictions for 2022

 With the extensive raise in technologies, IT companies get pressure to remain competitive.
 From cybersecurity and AI to blockchain and cryptocurrencies, the insurgency of new technologies is overwhelming.
 Thus, companies are seeking cutting-edge skill sets to outsource effectively.

-The latest report by Gartner reveals that IT spending is expected to climb to $3.8 trillion in 2019, a 3.2 percent increase from the projected spending in 2018.
+The report by Gartner reveals that IT spending is expected to climb to $3.8 trillion in 2019, a 3.2 percent increase from the projected spending in 2018.
 The lack of in-house engineering talent will become one of the core reasons to outsource.
 One survey illustrates that over 70% of technology employers in the UK expect to face a talent shortage over the next 12 months.

 2. The hype around the alternative outsourcing destinations.